se2p/Bastet/README.md

 Bastet is a framework for the analysis and verification of Scratch programs.

-Scratch programs run higly concurrent (Green threads) and can be distributed among different machines.
-Communication among processes is implemented both based on message passing but also based on shared memory.
+Scratch programs run higly **concurrent** (Green threads) and can be distributed among different machines. **Communication among processes** is implemented both based on message passing but also based on shared memory.
 Since message passing can be implemented based on shared memory and vice versa we could stick to one paradigm only.
 Nevertheless, Bastet should (in the long run) support to transform a program (for analysis) to do either a prurely shared-memory based approach, a purely message-passing based approach, or an hybrid approach.

+Typically, Scratch programs make heavily usage of timer to control program exeuction.
+That is, to specify Scratch programs a specification langauge with some notion of time should be prefered.
+We operationalize all given speficications as Scratch programs.

 This framework implements:
 - Abstract interpretation (including its lattice-theoretical foundations)